Legal Studies Units 3 and 4

 Legal Studies Units 3 and 4 is an ideal subject for those of you who are interested in the Australian legal system.

 There are 4 outcomes in Units 3 and 4.
 These focus on:

 - the people, the parliament and the courts.

 The emphasis of Unit 3 is the Victorian justice system.
 In this unit you will examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
 You will investigate the extent to which the principles of justice are upheld in the justice system.

 The emphasis of Unit 4 is the study of Australia’s laws and legal system.
 It involves an understanding of institutions that make and reform our laws, and the relationship between the Australian people, the Australian Constitution and law-making bodies.
 You will investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law-reform.

 If you would like to gain a thorough understanding of our legal system and how it operates, Units 3 and 4 Legal Studies is for you.
 You will find these units engaging by analysing and evaluating a variety of legal content.

 What do you do?

 This is a fully online course.
-Activities that you will be completing include:
+Activities that you will be participating in and completing include:

 What skills do you need?